fengtingzhang/blog/_posts/2018-02-06-from-ruby-on-rails-to-event-driven-microservices.md

 ### Protobufs
 * Allow us to have a view of our aggregates
 * Previously, we currently had a weakly typed, decentralized messaging contact.
 JSON schema.
 That's problematic because it's not byte code and not typed.
 So we started using protobufs, a strongly typed State Change Event.
 Now instead of being json, it had to be strongly typed.
 * We added a single repo of protobufs definitions.
-Now, any developer that needs a contact of the information if the aggregate can reference this repo.
+Now, any developer that needs a contract or information on aggregates can reference this repo.
 * For Ruby, we compile this code, it's a gem that's version bumped so every service that needs this new functionality would need to upgrade.

 ### Event sourcing